icopy-site/awesome-cn/docs/awesome/awesome-go.md

 - [Go 101](https://go101.org) - A book focusing on Go syntax/semantics and all kinds of details.
 - [Go AST Book (Chinese)](https://github.com/chai2010/go-ast-book) - A book focusing on Go `go/*` packages.
 - [Go Succinctly](https://github.com/thedevsir/gosuccinctly) - in Persian.
+- [Go with the domain](https://threedots.tech/go-with-the-domain/) - A book showing how to apply DDD, Clean Architecture, and CQRS by practical refactoring.
 - [GoBooks](https://github.com/dariubs/GoBooks) - A curated list of Go books.
 - [How To Code in Go eBook](https://www.digitalocean.com/community/books/how-to-code-in-go-ebook) - A 600 page introduction to Go aimed at first time developers.
 - [Learning Go](https://www.miek.nl/downloads/Go/Learning-Go-latest.pdf)